ScriptTactics/ScriptTactics.github.io/_posts/2023-05-14-tak-server-install-centos.md

 ```bash
 ./makeRootCa.sh
 ```

-Give a name for your CA: example-name
+It will ask you to give a name for your CA: `example-name`

 Create a server certificate: